open-feature/cli/docs/commands/openfeature_pull.md

 ### Options

 ```
       --auth-token string     The auth token for the flag provider
   -h, --help                  help for pull
       --no-prompt             Disable interactive prompts for missing default values
-      --provider string     The URL of the flag provider
+      --provider-url string   The URL of the flag provider
 ```

 ### Options inherited from parent commands